quantcdn-templates/app-drupal-cms/README.md

 ### 🚀 Quick Start (Recommended)

-**Use our pre-built image** - Perfect for most users who want Drupal running quickly without customization.
+**Use our pre-built image** - Perfect for most users who want Drupal CMS running quickly without customization.

 1. **Import Template**: In [Quant Dashboard](https://dashboard.quantcdn.io), create a new application and import this `docker-compose.yml` directly
-2. **Image Source**: The **"Public Registry"** image (`ghcr.io/quantcdn-templates/app-drupal:latest`) will automatically be provided and used by default
+2. **Image Source**: The **"Public Registry"** image (`ghcr.io/quantcdn-templates/app-drupal-cms:latest`) will automatically be provided and used by default
-3. **Deploy**: Save the application - your Drupal site will be live in minutes!
+3. **Deploy**: Save the application - your Drupal CMS site will be live in minutes!

 **What you get:**
-- ✅ Latest Drupal version
+- ✅ Latest Drupal CMS version
 - ✅ Automatic updates via our maintained image
 - ✅ Zero configuration required
 - ✅ Production-ready setup